Periodic solutions and invariant torus in the R\"ossler System: Stability of Periodic Solutions

-In this case, we shall see that the Jacobian matrix of the first order averaged function, $A_0=D{\bg_1}(\bz_{\al^*})$, is not hyperbolic.
-So, the theory of $k$-determined hyperbolic matrices will be employed in order to obtain the following result.
+In this case, we shall see that the Jacobian matrix of the first-order averaged function, $A_0=D{\bg_1}(\bz_{\al^*})$, is not hyperbolic.
+Thus, the theory of $k$-determined hyperbolic matrices will be employed in order to obtain the following result.